Everything You Need to Know About VMPI

 - If you suspect friendly fraud, then flag the customer and consider blacklisting.

-- Make note of the VMPI response in your CRM.
+- Make note of the VMPI resolution in your CRM.

-- Be prepared to respond if the inquiry progresses to a dispute.
+- Be prepared to respond if transaction information is determined to be insufficient.
+In this scenario, Visa may allow the issuer to progress by filing a dispute.

-The Visa Merchant Purchase Inquiry plays an important role beyond your initial response, too.
-Data generated by VMPI allows for in-depth analysis to better understand your general chargeback situation and how well you manage to respond.
+The Visa Merchant Purchase Inquiry plays an important role beyond your initial response.
+Data generated by VMPI allows for in-depth analysis to better understand your general chargeback situation.
+You can examine how well your inquiry responses perform, and apply those insights to see a long-term reduction in disputes.

 Integrating with VMPI